Eligibility depends on:

 - under 16 - you can claim up until the 31st August after their 16th birthday

-- under 20 - if they’re in approved education or training
+- under 20 and in eligible education or training

 Responsibility for a child